gregorst3/DposScripts/README.md

 #### How to test:
 If you enter `echo "Inadequate" >> ~/lisk-main/logs/lisk.log` on the server, it should activate check_consensus.sh to switch forging nodes

-## My Anti-fork script

-### check_height_and_rebuild.sh
-**User does not need to directly do anything with this.  control.sh interfaces with it automatically**

-Compares the height of your 100 connected peers and gets the highest height.
-Then checks your node is within 4 blocks of it.
-If not, it tries a reload first.
-If the reload doesn't get it back within an acceptable range, it tries a rebuild.
-The rebuild attempts to get the newest snap available from servers listed.

 ## My Management script